 When entering a home remodeling project, it’s best, to begin with the foundation—not the foundation of the structure but with the starting point of your chosen design.
 The color palette is what the rest of your interior builds off of, and the industrial palette favors neutrals.
 It’s a delicate balance of dark shades and metallic accents with more earthy tones to prevent your home from looking too cold and unwelcoming.

-Minimalism is a cornerstone of industrial design, so your space should be opened up however possible.
+Minimalism is a cornerstone of modern industrial living room design, so your space should be opened up however possible.
 If you were looking for a sign to finally knock down that wall separating your main living space, this is it!
 Embrace the vacancy by clearing out clutter so the remaining elements have breathing room and can truly shine.

-Embracing the bones of a home is another key tip for achieving an industrial look, and brick is the perfect example.
+Embracing the bones of a home is another key tip for achieving an industrial modern décor look, and brick is the perfect example.
 Brick makes a statement, whether it’s its natural rust red color or has been whitewashed, and it adds texture.
 If you don’t have brick in your home, you can use paint or fake wall panels to reach the desired appearance.